Studying Finnish at Aalto University Open University

 At Aalto University Open University is offered Finnish courses which are equivalent to the Finnish courses taught at Aalto University Language Center.
 The Finnish courses are planned by the high quality teachers of the Language Center.

-All courses are 2 credit courses which means about 54 hours student work (active participation in class and completion of the given homework, independent study, 2 hour exam).
-Courses are intensive and completing the course successfully requires the student's active participation both in class and at home.
+Autumn 2020 onwards almost all Finnish courses are 3 credit courses which means about 81 hours student work (active participation in class and completion of the given homework, independent study, 2 hour exam).
+Completing the course successfully requires the student's active participation both in class and at home.
 The classes are held in the evenings after 16.30.
 In the end of the course there is always an examination and by passing the examination you can get the official transcript of records from the course.

 It might be difficult to choose which course would be best for you, especially if you have studied Finnish somewhere else than at Aalto University.
 The language teachers have developed "Finnish Language Course Placement Test" (Suomen kielen kurssien tasotesti).
 The placement tests help to guide you the most suitable Finnish course, either at Aalto University or at University of Helsinki.

 At Aalto University Open University is used the language level system called the Common European Framework of Reference for Languages, CERF, developed by the Council of Europe.
 Language skills are graded from Basic to Proficient Speaker on a scale of A1–C2 (A1, A2, B1, B2, C1, C2).

 The course links will be updated on July.

 Finnish 3 (target level A.1.3.)

 Finnish 5 (target level A.2.2)